-Some of the methods adopted at Eureka affect mares from 45 days confirmed pregnancy and also foals from the time they are weaned,.
-We believe there are three major factors that are paramount to the successful development of a weanling.
+Horse development methods used at Eureka start from the beginning of a mares pregnancy.
+We believe there are three major factors that are paramount to the successful development of a horse.

 It is not enough to simply drop your feed in the paddock tins and hope every mare and/or weanling will receive enough nutrients to sustain growth to full development.
 By reducing the maximum numbers to approximately six to 10 per paddock we can, with a watchful eye, individually note which animals are spending more time at the tins and less time grazing and vice-versa.

-We also exercise our yearlings by leading them off lead ponies for approximately three kilometers per day.
-They are also hand walked every day and, by putting this grounding into their routine, we are finding a more athletic individual being developed.
+We also exercise all yearlings off a pony and lead them for approximately three kilometers per day while they are in yearling preperation.
+In addition to this they are hand walked every day, and by putting this grounding into their routine we are helping develop each individual to their athletic potential.

 Psychology of Horses